Programs & Services

 The Transitional Living Program serves those with circumstances that make independent living exceptionally difficult, including people struggling with mental/physical disabilities, substance abuse, those recently released from prison, and any others who struggle self-sufficiency.
 TLP Residents pay a percentage of their monthly income to rent a studio apartment.
 Similar to previous programs, these residents have a case manager who helps them work through their individual case plans to learn skills necessary for independent living and to develop a plan to keep them from returning to homelessness.
 Residents in this program may have rental periods ranging from 6 to 24 months.

 We provide regular meals for breakfast and dinner daily; the breakfast is available to residents, but dinner is open to anyone in the community.
 We provide limited gas vouchers for people passing through Cheyenne who and cannot afford gas to continue to their final destination.
-Additionally, while we refer to other agencies often, non-residents may receive limited resources from COMEA such as bus vouchers for people who are stranded or limited food boxes for non-residents who are struggling to pay for groceries.
+Additionally, while we refer to other agencies often, non-residents may receive limited resources from COMEA.
+COMEA partners with the Cheyenne Police department to help with one time bus vouchers for people who are stranded.